Muukid/muCOSA/README.md

-# muCOSA v2.0.0
+# muCOSA v2.1.0

 muCOSA (COSA standing for cross operating-system API) is a public domain single-file C library for interacting with operating systems with a cross-platform API.
-Its header is automatically defined upon inclusion if not already included (`MUCOSA_H`), and the source code is defined if `MUCOSA_IMPLEMENTATION` is defined, following the interal structure of:
+Its header is automatically defined upon inclusion if not already included (`MUCOSA_H`), and the source code is defined if `MUCOSA_IMPLEMENTATION` is defined, following the internal structure of:

 ```c
 #ifndef MUCOSA_H